92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 How to run a private Searx instance in Qubes-OS

-This tutorial is a initial Documentation to run a Private Searx instance in Qubes-OS.
-( This is work in progress, which performed well in my testings.)( Recently tested on debian-11-minimal with some issues)

-1. Run Terminal in Template Debian-11-minimal and install Packages here.
+1. Run Terminal in Template Debian-11-minimal clone and install Packages here.

 2. Installing Packages-